-UNDERDRAIN Systems with low infiltration rates due to soil composition are often designed with an underdrain system to discharge the water.

-ASPHALT This system is often designed with conventional asphalt in areas of high traffic to prevent any damage to the system.

 Source: Green Infrastructure Guidance Manual for New Jersey (Rutgers Cooperative Extension Water Resources Program)

 Green Streets

-Green streets are designed to keep stormwater out of buried storm sewer pipes and manage it on the ground surface using a variety of strategies.
-Using street trees, permeable pavements, vegetated planters, permeable pavement, and bioretention cells, a green street will provide a number of environmental and social benefits, including:

-- Reduced peak flows and flooding

-- Removal of stormwater pollutants

-- Improved air quality

-- Improved aesthetics

-- Increased tree canopy cover

-- Safer pedestrian areas

-By thinking differently about what a street looks like and how it can manage stormwater, communities have the opportunity to create unique and highly functional ecological and social places that will improve quality of life for residents.
-Streets are not just for moving cars.
-They are an integral component of a healthy, vibrant community.

 Stormwater planters located at intersections can shorten crosswalks making it safer for pedestrians.
-Planting trees intercepts and absorbs rainfall, separates pedestrians from motor vehicles, and provides shade for businesses and customers.
-Trees, planting, and green space create attractive neighborhoods and business districts supporting and enhancing economic activity and property values.
-Planning and implementing green streets is specific to the community and the neighborhood and should be done in open dialogue with residents, leaders, and designers.
+Planting trees intercepts and absorbs rainfall, separates pedestrians from motor vehicles, and green space shade for businesses and customers.
+Trees, planting, and green space create attractive neighborhoods and property values.
+Planning and implementing green streets is specific to the community and the neighborhood and should be done in open dialogue with residents, implementing green streets is specific to the community and the leaders, and designers.
 A wide variety of GSI practices can be integrated into green street designs, and programs and should be selected and designed to address constraints and limitations of the street function and character as well as ongoing maintenance.